aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`BackupType` (string)**
+  - Limit backups by type, can be set to: `USER` `SYSTEM`, `AWS_BACKUP`, or `ALL`
 - **`ExclusiveStartBackupArn` (string)**
+  - Pagination cursor token ARN to be used if `LastEvaluatedBackupArn` was returned in a previous response
 - **`Limit` (number)**
+  - Maximum number of items to evaluate and return
 - **`TableName` (string)**
+  - List backups by DynamoDB table name
 - **`TimeRangeLowerBound` (number)**
+  - Inclusively return backups created after this time
 - **`TimeRangeUpperBound` (number)**
+  - Exclusively return backups created before this time

 ### `ListContributorInsights`